 3A.
 Date sub-account or Guaranteed Interest Account first available under group annuity contract.
-The class introduction date is the same as the sub-account Inception Date.
+This class was introduced February 23, 2007.
+If the sub-account inception date is after February 23, 2007, then the class introduction date is the same as the sub-account inception date.